 Although we’ve never met in person, I’ve been an online friend of Noelle’s for over 5 years now, and like many bloggers and writers, I’ve found her to be both extremely supportive and encouraging to all those linked with the book world.
 Today we get to know her a little better…

-Hi Joy, thanks for chatting with me today.
-Can you tell everyone a little bit about yourself?
-I understand you’re a retired nurse?
+- Welcome Noelle, thanks for chatting to me.
+Can you tell us a little bit about yourself – I understand you used to be a probation officer?

 Hi Eva!
 Thanks so much.
 A little about myself – hmmm.
 By day I am the PR & Social Media Manager at a leading digital publisher in the UK – Bookouture and by night I write the DC Maggie Jamieson series for Harper Collins imprint, One More Chapter and read/review on my blog: CrimeBookJunkie.
 Yes, I was a Senior Probation Officer for nearly 18 years.
 I managed two teams of officers and one of the teams was based in a police station.
 I left in 2017 when my dream of working for a publisher came true!